-There are several factors to consider when analysing the data and drawing conclusions, including a significant drop in the number of students who completed PULSE 3 in 2023, compared to 2022 (33% decrease) although the declining trend in the confidence of students in EDI at college is a concern.
+The declining trend in the confidence of Equality, Diversity, and Inclusion at college is a concern.
+There are several factors to consider when analysing the data and drawing conclusions, including a 33% decrease in the number of students who completed the end of year survey in 2023, compared to 2022.